Cyberbolt/CyberDB/README_EN.md

 list1 = db.CyberList.list1
 ```

-This command can get the database table created by the server in the format of database's instance.datatype.tablename
+This command can get the database table created by the server in the format of database's 'instance.datatype.tablename'
 You can also use the following command to get